Lucifer Season 5 Release Date | Cast, trailer, storyline, #savelucifer - Mash Viral

 Ah, the million dollar question!

-There is no confirmed release date for the final season yet, but we’re assuming so The fifth season of Lucifer will be released on Netflix in spring or summer 2020, However, since it’s the last season, Netflix may delay release to increase anticipation.
+There is no confirmed release date for the final season yet, but we’re assuming the first eight episodes of The fifth season of Lucifer will be released on Netflix in spring or summer 2020, However, since it’s the final season, Netflix may delay release to increase anticipation.

 What we do know is that filming is in full swing …